Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 The bridge and surrounding area combine mountain views, river scenery, and cherry blossoms in ways that justify its popularity.
 The problem is purely logistical rather than lacking intrinsic value.

-The Problem: Tour buses flood Arashiyama from 10 AM to 4 PM, creating bottlenecks on the bridge itself and the immediate surrounding area.
+The problem: Tour buses flood Arashiyama around midday, creating bottlenecks on the bridge itself and the immediate surrounding area.

-The Solution: Visit before 9 AM or after 4 PM when tour groups have departed.
+The solution: Visit in the early morning or late afternoon when tour groups are lighter.
 Early morning offers calm river reflections and clearer mountain views.
 Late afternoon light hits the cherry trees from the west, creating warm tones against the Arashiyama mountains.
-Alternatively, walk upstream along the Katsura River where cherry trees continue but crowds thin significantly after the first few hundred meters from the bridge.
+Alternatively, walk upstream along the Katsura River, where cherry trees continue but crowds thin significantly after the first few hundred meters from the bridge.

 Practical Tips for Cherry Blossom Viewing in Kyoto